 How Effective Leadership Empowers Employees and Affects Change

-Set up structures to communicate expectations, encourage innovation, and build trust.
+Establish structures to communicate expectations, foster innovation, and cultivate trust.

-• Define roles: When each employee has a clear understanding of his/her role in the organization it’s clear where responsibilities lie and where to seek information.
-Each employee knows what is expected of him/her and takes ownership or else projects lag behind.
-In turn, employees must collaborate to make the company vision a reality: the idea people must talk to the implementers, the implementers must talk to the marketers, the marketers must talk to customer service and so on.
-Everyone knows where to go or who has the authoritative word because there is a clear chain of command and there are established processes for communication.
+• Define roles: When each employee has a clear understanding of his/her role in the organization, it’s clear where responsibilities lie and where to seek information.
+Each employee knows what is expected of them and takes ownership; otherwise, projects lag.
+In turn, employees must collaborate to make the organization's vision a reality.
+The idea is that people must communicate with implementers, implementers must communicate with marketers, marketers must communicate with customer service, and so on.
+Everyone knows where to go or who has the final say because there is a transparent chain of command, and established processes are in place for communication.

-• Put the right people in the right places: When people feel competent and valued they feel “in the zone.”
-If you hire someone who is talented at coding but who has weak people skills, don’t start her out in customer service thinking that she will improve her people skills.
-Instead enable her to further develop the talent she already possesses and that is mission-critical to your organization.
-This alignment increases the likelihood of the employee’s success and devotion to the company while showing that you truly value what she brings to the table.
+• Put the right people in the right places: When people feel competent and valued, they feel “in the zone.”
+If you hire someone who is talented at coding but who has weak people skills, don’t start her out in customer service, thinking that she will improve her people skills.
+Instead, enable her to further develop the talent she already possesses, and that is mission-critical to your organization.
+This alignment increases the likelihood of the employee’s success and devotion to the company while showing that you genuinely value what she brings to the table.
 She’ll have a sense of pride and ownership rather than feeling incompetent, unappreciated, or unnoticed.
-By providing opportunities for employees to build their skills you communicate a willingness to invest in people.
+By providing opportunities for employees to develop their skills, you demonstrate a commitment to investing in their growth.

 • Build cohesive teams: Achieving the right chemistry and balance of skills instills trust and creates strong relationships.
 Because members of cohesive teams look out for each other and work as a unit, they often are better able to communicate, innovate, and quickly mobilize when it comes to new projects and initiatives.

 • Set goals: Measurable, attainable goals provide direction and a clear destination, and they must be set at all levels: employee, team, department, division, and company.
 Reaching goals provides a sense of accomplishment and pride and builds the confidence needed to tackle the next challenge.
-Recent research states that 65% of employees don't understand how their role fits into the strategic goals of the organization (SHRM, 2009).
+Recent research indicates that 65% of employees don't understand how their role contributes to the organization's strategic goals (SHRM).
 Don't let your organization be one of the many.

 Exhibit leadership qualities that foster mutual trust.